-- 8.1 We will not usually re-house a tenant, unless they are at an identified and significant risk by not leaving the property, demonstrated by meeting the Multi Agency Risk Assessment Conference (MARAC) threshold.
+- 7.1 We will not usually rehouse a tenant, unless they are at an identified and significant risk by not leaving the property, demonstrated by meeting the Multi Agency Risk Assessment Conference (MARAC) threshold.
 This is in addition to being accepted as requiring priority housing by the Operations Director (OD).
-RHS is a small housing provider, and it is unlikely we would be able to provide housing in a short period of time in this circumstance.
-Where we cannot rehouse the resident, we would signpost to the relevant Local Authority housing department for rehousing. - Where we identify the tenant requesting a change between a joint or sole tenancy may be pressured to do so, we will recommend legal advice and refer to our Domestic Abuse Policy.
+We are a small housing provider, and it is unlikely we would be able to provide housing in a short period of time in this circumstance.
+Where we cannot rehouse the resident, we would signpost to the relevant Local Authority housing department for rehousing. - 7.2 Where we identify the tenant requesting a change between a joint or sole tenancy may be pressured to do so, we will recommend legal advice and refer to our Domestic Abuse Policy.

-9.0 Abandoned Properties
+8.0 Abandoned Properties

-9.1 Where a property is abandoned, we will follow our Abandonment Policy
+8.1 Where a property is abandoned, we will follow our Abandonment Policy

-10.0 Appeals
+9.0 Appeals

-- 10.1 If an applicant wishes to challenge a decision on our decision for a tenancy change, they can do so in writing by email or letter.
-This must be within 10 days of the decision. - 10.1 The appeal must set out why they feel the decision is not justified.
-The Operations Director (OD) will review the decision and will only uphold the appeal if they find that legal requirements or RHS policy criteria are not met.
+- 9.1 If an applicant wishes to challenge our decision for a tenancy change, they can do so in writing by email or letter.
+This must be within 10 days of the decision. - 9.2 The appeal must set out why they feel the decision is not justified.
+The Operations Director (OD) will review the decision and will only uphold the appeal if they find that legal requirements or an RHS policy criteria is not met.

-11.0 Legislation
+10.0 Legislation